Topics on this page:

 Numerous publications are available specializing in one or more aspects of one culture (especially Balinese and Javanese culture).

-For a travel and culture guide with a different approach we recommend "Enjoying Indonesia" which you will find on our Books page
+For a travel and culture guide with a different approach we recommend "Enjoying Indonesia".

-Suffice to say that Indonesia is a modernizing society where we find hard rock, sexy dangdut and rap alongside slow traditional music and highly stylized, refined court dances depicting episodes from the ancient Ramayana or Mahabharata epics and shadow puppet performances on auspicious occasions, especially in the central parts of Java and Bali.
+Suffice to say that Indonesia is a modernizing society where we find hardrock, sexy dangdut and rap alongside slow traditional music and highly stylized, refined court dances, depicting episodes from the ancient Ramayana or Mahabharata epics and shadow puppet performances on auspicious occasions.

 Video clips: